mitmplay/mitm-play/README.md

 Caveat 2: this `Screenshot` rule(s), required successful injection of websocket client to html document, if it not success (error can be seen on chrome dev-tools),might be *content-security-policy* restriction.

+Caveat 3: process screenshot sometime take times and for SPA, transition between page usually instantly and it lead to capturing next page, even if the trigger come from button in previouse page, there is a CLI option: -z/--lazy to delay click action for about ~400ms
 ```js
 screenshot: {
   selector: '[type=button],[type=submit],button,a', //click event